Abott1222/lessons/linked-list.md

 ## Why are linked lists important?

-Linked lists are important because they allow nodes to be efficiently inserted and deleted at any position in the collection, so long as you have a suitable reference.
+As previously mentioned, a linked list can be used anywhere you would use an array, though with different performance characteristics.
+Specifically, a linked list allow nodes to be efficiently inserted and deleted at any position in the collection, so long as you have a suitable reference.

 Let's revisit the previous linked list example.
 This time, imagine that a program only has access to the linked list's **head**, or first node.
 The following is an updated diagram of the original linked list example.